 Talking points you can use:

-• It is absolutely clear and indisputable that climate change is here, it’s real and its effects are already being felt throughout our county.
+• It is absolutely clear and indisputable that climate change is here, it is real and its effects are already being felt throughout our county.
 This General Plan Update is our biggest chance to set policy that will really be actionable against climate change.

 • The Los Angeles Sustainability Plan, aimed at meeting the goals of the Paris Climate Agreement, has clear and bold goals: “By eliminating fossil fuel production in the county, including drilling, production and refining, the county will protect its residents from harmful local pollution that inequitably burdens low-income communities and communities of color.”
-We need a similar goal.
+And this comes from the second largest oil-producing county in California.
+We need a similar goal for Ventura County.

 • Another goal from the LA Plan: “Collaborate with DOGGR and unincorporated communities and affected cities to develop a sunset strategy for all oil and gas operations that prioritizes disadvantaged communities.”
-Ventura County needs a similar goal.
+Ventura County needs to do the same.

-• This CAP sets the policy that will drive land use decisions and projects that will affect GHG emissions for the next 20 years.
+• This CAP will set the policies that will drive land use decisions and projects that affecting GHG emissions for the next 20 years.
 The planet depends on each county, municipality and country to do this right.